datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 </p>

 <p>
-<a href="https://frictionlessdata.io/">Learn more about the Frictionless Data project</a> at Open Knowledge
+<a href="https://frictionlessdata.io/">Learn more about the Frictionless Data project</a> at the Open Knowledge
 Foundation.
 </p>